Outokumpu, Finland: History

 The municipality was formerly known as Kuusjärvi.
 In 1968 it became a market town and was renamed as Outokumpu after the copper mine located in the municipality.
 Outokumpu gained town privileges in 1977.
-The town began to form around the Outokumpu Copper Mine, which was active between 1913-1989.
+The town began to form around the Outokumpu Copper Mine, which was active from 1913 to 1989.
 The old mining area is still clearly visible as it is situated in the town centre and nowadays it has been developed into a tourist attraction.

 Economy

 The steel manufacturer Outokumpu originates from the town of Outokumpu.
-Outokumpu Copper Mine was a big employer in Outokumpu from the beginning of 20th century until 1989 when the ore was shut down.
+Outokumpu Copper Mine was a big employer in Outokumpu from 1913 until 1989 when the mine was shut down.

 In Outokumpu there is a rather vibrant industrial park, which was founded in 1979 when it became apparent that the mine was to be shut down during the next decade.
 Most of the town's biggest employers are situated in Outokumpu Industrial Park as it has the role of organizing and developing the local businesses.

 Nowadays Outokumpu is home to many technology industry companies such as Outotec Turula workshop, Finelcomp Oy, Okun Hammaspyörä Oy, Okun Koneistuspalvelu Oy and Outokummun Metalli Oy.
 It is said that in Outokumpu there is one of the highest densities of CNC machines and tools in Finland compared to population.

-Relevant employers from other branches of the economy include among others: Piippo Oyj, Mondo Minerals, HK Scan Finland.
+Relevant employers from other branches of the economy include among others: Piippo Oyj, Mondo Minerals, and HK Scan Finland.

-There was some 2502 jobs in Outokumpu in 2014.
+There was some 2,502 jobs in Outokumpu in 2014.